Terms of Business

-Oasis Property Insurance Services Ltd is authorised and regulated by the Financial Conduct Authority with FCA Register number 443943.
+Oasis Property Insurance Services Limited is authorised and regulated by the Financial Conduct Authority with FCA Register number FRN 443943.

 We may at times act on behalf of the insurer under a delegated authority agreement whereby we are able to quote or issue policy documentation on their behalf.
 Where we recommend a policy with an insurer where we act under a delegated authority agreement we will advise you of this.

-We are a subsidiary of Global Risk Partners Limited which controls a number of insurance intermediaries.
+We are a subsidiary of Global Risk Partners Limited (GRP) which owns a number of insurance intermediaries.
 We may sometimes approach other group companies to provide quotes and may recommend their products if they are assessed to meet your needs.
 We will tell you if this is the case.

 Further information about compensation scheme arrangements is available from the FSCS, via their website, www.fscs.org.uk or calling them on 020 7892 7300.

-We may charge you an administration fee when taking out a policy with us and on mid-term adjustments and policy cancellations.
-Where we charge a fee full details will be advised to you prior to inception of your policy.
+- We will also usually charge you a standard administration fee when taking out a policy with us and on mid-term adjustments and policy cancellations.
+Where we charge an administration fee full details will be advised to you prior to inception of your policy.

 You can ask us at any time for full details of the income earned by us in handling your insurance.

 Client money is money of any currency that we receive and hold on behalf of our clients in the course of carrying on business as an insurance intermediary, or money that we treat as client money in accordance with the FCA Client Money Rules.
-We may also hold premiums as agent of the insurance undertaking, in which case any money received by us is deemed to have been received by the insurance undertaking.
+We may also hold premiums, premium refunds and claims as agent of the insurance undertaking, in which case any money received by us is deemed to have been received by the insurance undertaking.